How To Live in a Yurt

 Yurt living and homesteading in general is profoundly place-specific.
 Despite its origins in central Asia—an area with dry climate and flat unforested steppes—my yurts works relatively well in rural New England.
 Of course, our yurts are modified in several crucial ways from their dryland antecedents.
 By comparison, the tipi is virtually impossible to keep warm in winter because the high cone funnels heat out and lets the rain in.
 Wigwams and earth lodges are a bit rustic even for those of us willing to rough it: though I know those who live in them, they can be a bit dark and cramped.
 Camper trailers may be lacking in insulation and elegance.
 A yurt, on the other hand, is nice enough to spend a few years in while creating a forever home, but not so comfy that the house never gets completed!

 The first question I’m always asked is, “How do you stay warm in New Hampshire winters?”
 Answer: In a T-shirt with an airtight woodstove and two to three cords of dry firewood.
 In a 20-foot yurt, you're never more than seven or so feet from the central stove.
 By building our own wood-and-polycarbonate central skylights, we are able to have the stove and stovepipe in the center: heating the yurt evenly, creating the feeling of a larger space, and serving as the center of yurt life . . . providing warmth and food for more than half the year.
 As long as it’s airtight, a lightweight sheet steel stove is better than a more expensive fancy one with lots of thermal mass.
 Some of the best are the Tempwood stoves (made in Massachusetts but most easily found on Craigslist) and Four Dog stoves in Minnesota.
 A yurt stove should heat up the yurt quickly when getting home at the end of a cold day.
 No one wants to wait around for hours shivering in boots and a coat.
 By burning a slow fire (hence the need for dry firewood: it doesn’t create creosote) and blocking up any drafts, you can be toasty all winter.
 The first serious snowfall (around Christmas most years here) adds additional natural insulation.
 By raking the snow off the roof before it melts, you create a warm layer of insulation all around the base of the yurt.
 When the yurt is up to the desired temperature, let the fire slowly purr along day and night.
 The distinction is that one is heating air—not mass—and there is very little of that in a yurt.
 Heating a couple thousand of cubic feet of space is entirely different than heating the tens of thousands of cubic feet commonly found in a typical American house.
 Heat gain radiating from the woodstove becomes key, and R-value (a measure of heat loss due to conduction) becomes relatively less important.
 As long as heat loss due to convection (i.e. drafts) are sealed up, the heat radiated by the stove keeps one warm.
-After an April 2007 windstorm took the insulation off my yurt (word to the wise: don’t ignore loose flapping yurt panels for months on end), I spent the next year and half with no insulation.
-I noticed no difference in keeping the yurt warm.
+Should you forgo insullation?
+We don't recommend it: condensation in both winter and summer will build up on the inner roof surface and keep the rafters wet: not good.

 While there certainly are other types of fuel, almost no one lives through the winter here with anything other than a woodburning stove.
 Burning it requires no electric apparatus.
 The carbon that goes up the chimney is re-sequestered within a few years by saplings struggling up in the forest openings created by the trees cut for cordwood.
 Firewood is free, abundant, and simple.
 It smells good and feels good to touch.
 Cutting, splitting, and stacking it are activities I would pay to do if I had to, which may be why my current system has me handling each piece seven times between the forest floor and the firebox.
 Inevitably, the second question that I am—more hesitantly—asked, is, “Where do you go to the bathroom in a yurt?”
 For most, the answer is in the humanure outhouse.
 Here’s a tip: Build the outhouse a little bigger than necessary (say, 6 feet by 8 feet) and let it become attic, garage, and cellar, since the yurt lacks these.
 For more information on outhouses and composting poop, check out the definitive “Humanure Handbook” by Joe Jenkins.